 On January 7, 2017, SeD Perth Pty Ltd ("SeD Perth") entered into a loan agreement with National Australian Bank Limited (the "Australia Loan") for the purpose of funding land development.
 The loan facility provides SeD Perth with access to funding of up to approximately \$460,000 and matures on December 31, 2018.
 The Australia Loan is secured by both the land under development and a pledged deposit of \$36,059.
 This loan is denominated in AUD.
-Personal guarantees amounting to approximately \$500,000 have been provided by our CEO, Chan Heng Fai and by Rajen Manicka, the CEO of Holista CollTech and Co-founder of iGalen Inc. The interest rate on the Australia Loan is based on the weighted average interest rates applicable to each of the business markets facility components as defined within the loan agreement, ranging from 4.48% to 4.49% per annum for the three months ended March 31, 2022 and from 4.12% to 4.58% per annum for the three months ended March 31, 2021.
+Personal guarantees amounting to approximately \$500,000 have been provided by our CEO, Chan Heng Fai and by Rajen Manicka, the CEO of Holista CollTech and Co-founder of iGalen Inc. The interest rate on the Australia Loan is based on the weighted average interest rates applicable to each of the business markets facility components as defined within the loan agreement, ranging from 4.12% to 4.86% per annum for the six months ended June 30, 2021.
 On September 7, 2017 the Australia Loan was amended to reduce the maximum borrowing capacity to approximately \$179,000.
 During 2020, the terms of the Australia Loan were amended to reflect an extended maturity date of April 30, 2022.
 This was accounted for as a debt modification.
 The Company did not pay fees to the National Australian Bank Limited for the modification of the loan agreement.
-In February 2022, SeD Perth repaid the loan and is in the process of closing of the loan.
+In February 2022, SeD Perth repaid the loan.